Modern Slavery Act Statement

 It is important that our workers are still able to access grievance procedures and that new or adapted procedures will be made available to all our staff where necessary.

-In the context of a rapidly changing landscape during the coronavirus pandemic we continually assess our supply chain and where appropriate to undertake new risk assessments or reconsider the prioritisation of previously identified risks.
+In the context of a rapidly changing landscape following the coronavirus pandemic we continually assess our supply chain and where appropriate to do so undertake new risk assessments or reconsider the prioritisation of previously identified risks.

 As part of these risk assessments, the business has considered which parts of its workforce may be particularly vulnerable and continually update our Board of Directors on emerging or heightened risks through internal systems and processes.